gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Sequence Diagrams.md

 ## Update leak display
 ![seqUpdateLeakDisplay.svg](assets/seqUpdateLeakDisplay.svg)

-This sequence diagrams covers the update of display elements related to leaks (minimap and local leaks circle overlays).
+This sequence diagram covers the update of display elements related to leaks (minimap and local leaks circle overlays).
 Similar to ``Logic`` updates, ``Renderer`` is one of the ``ApplicationListener`` modules updated at a regular interval.
 The two renderers within this instance we will be covering are the ``MinimapRenderer`` and the ``OverlayRenderer`` with respect to their functionality regarding ``Leaks``.